-1-Viridans streptococci (e.g., S. mutans, S.mitis, S. sangius, S.salivaris)
+1-Viridans streptococci (Group D)(e.g., S. mutans, S.mitis)

 This microorganism has low virulence and often colonize in the URT.
 They considered as commensal m.o of the mouth and they can act as opportunistic pathogen and attack tissue.
-It is associated with dental caries and they are the leading cause of subacute bacterial endocarditis (SBE) following dental extraction.
-S. mutans causes tooth carries
+It is associated with dental caries and they are the leading cause of subacute bacterial endocarditis (SBE) S. mutans causes tooth carries